andersstensland/fnb-task/README.md

 #### UI Enhancements: Tailored with Shadcn and Tailwind CSS, the app provides a responsive and visually appealing interface, enhancing user experience across devices.
 #### Accessibility and Usability: Designed to be intuitive and accessible, ensuring a seamless ordering process for all users.

-## 📚 Learn More
-Dive deeper into the technologies used in this project:

-Next.js Documentation - Learn about Next.js features and API.
-Sanity.io Docs - Discover how to manage structured content with Sanity CMS.
-Tailwind CSS Documentation - Understand utility-first styling with Tailwind CSS.
-Shadcn UI - Explore the UI component library for rapid development.

-## 🤝 Contributing
 Your contributions are what make the open-source community such an inspiring and enriching space.
 We appreciate contributions from everyone.
 Here’s how you can contribute:

 Fork the repository and create a pull request with your changes.